viet-aus-it/vait-discord-bot/README.md

 ### How to run commands inside the container

-On most UNIX-like systems (macOS, Linux and WSL), you can just use the `discord-bot/container-exec.sh` bash script:
+On most UNIX-like systems (macOS, Linux and WSL), you can just use the `container-exec.sh` bash script:

 ```bash
 # multiline command - interactive mode - allow us to run multiple command